Study educational issues in depth, covering policy, practice and education theory.

 - Non-teachers looking for new career paths: Most of our students, however, have no intention of teaching.
 They are attracted by the academic nature of this award, by its habit of enabling new thinking about things that seemed like common sense, and by the prospect of improving academic skills and qualities and applying them in educationally related fields.

-Many of our students seek new career paths to educational management, training or in related fields, maybe in their non-UK home.
-Some wish to continue their undergraduate expertise in Education Studies and gain a broader and deeper view of education.
+Many of our graduates seek new career paths to educational management, training or in related fields.
+Some wish to continue their expertise in Education Studies and gain a broader and deeper view of education.
 Others wish to gain employment in, say, a museum or gallery setting, while others start with the intention of taking their studies further – to PhD level – and seek eventual employment in an academic institution.

 What students say...